aws-samples/aws-serverless-config-rules-workshop/README.md

-# aws-serverless-config-rules-workshop
-Sample code and instructions to create AWS Config Rules using Lambda functions, and step function state machines to validate those rules
+AWS Serverless Config Rules Workshop

+## License

+This library is licensed under the Apache 2.0 License.